chalmerlowe/intro_to_sprinting/class_materials/lesson_03_venv_overview.md

 ## Adding software to your virtualenv

 To add more software to the virtualenv, you can use `conda` to install the software.
-The maintainers of conda provide access to many Python libraries, but not all of them.
-If conda cannot install a particular library that you need, you can generally use `pip` to install it instead (covering pip is outside the scope of this workshop).
+The maintainers of conda provide access to many Python and non-Python libraries, but not all of them.
+If conda cannot install a particular library that you need, you can generally use `pip` or a similar package installation tool to install it instead (covering `pip` is outside the scope of this workshop).

 For example, to install IPython, you can use the following `conda` command: